grange85/ahfow-www/_posts/2016/2016-06-03-its-not-dream-pop-its-a-pop-dream-luna-in-texas-2-austin.md

 <p>We talked for a long time about music from San Antonio and Austin.
 And we met another nice woman, she was seeing Luna for the first time since they quit eleven years ago.
 She was excited to say the least.
 We all knew how she felt.</p>

 <p>Ilene asked what songs we really wanted to hear.
 "Realistically or not?"
 I asked.
 I like hearing songs I haven't heard live before, especially new songs.
-But far from always, rare or new songs turn out the be the best of the night. {% track "Lovedust" %}, {% track "Broken Chair" %}, {% track "I Want Everything" %}.
+But far from always, rare or new songs turn out the be the best of the night. {% ahfowtrack "Lovedust" %}, {% ahfowtrack "Broken Chair" %}, {% ahfowtrack "I Want Everything" %}.
 There are so many gems they aren't playing.
-We all agreed on that {% track "Malibu Love Nest" %} is fantastic.
+We all agreed on that {% ahfowtrack "Malibu Love Nest" %} is fantastic.
 Conversations like this usually end that way.</p>

 <div class="col-md-6 pull-right"><figure class="caption aligncenter"><img src="https://media.fullofwishes.co.uk/02-luna/photos/joakim-austin/05-l1030047-britta-kramer-terry-dean.jpg" alt="Kramer and Terry backstage (Photo: Joakim)" /><figcaption class="caption-text">Kramer and Terry backstage (Photo: Joakim)</figcaption></figure></div>